sivahuang77/citrux-cli/docs/hooks/index.md

 #### Deduplication and shadowing

-If multiple hooks with the identical **name** and **command** are discovered across different configuration layers, Gemini CLI deduplicates them.
+If multiple hooks with the identical **name** and **command** are discovered across different configuration layers, Citrux CLI deduplicates them.
 The hook from the higher-priority layer (e.g., Project) will be kept, and others will be ignored.